alexmro/study-links-chrome/README.md

 # StudyLinks

-A simple extension that helps people quickly save, classifya and organize links for study and research
+A simple extension that helps people quickly save, classify and organize links for study and research

 ## Features